Seattle University requires a minimum of 180 credit hours to graduate with a bachelor's degree.

 Seattle University allows students to design their own major, if desired.
 If students would like to study something that is not offered as an official major, designing their own major is a great alternative.

-Seattle University does not require a senior project for all students.
+Seattle University does not require students to complete a senior project.

 Double Majoring at Seattle University

 Seattle University offers students the option to double major, if they would like.
 Student struggling to choose just one area of study may consider a double major.